 - Loss of enjoyment of life.

 But how can you prove it?
-In a civil trial, all the opposing party needs to win is evidence representing a 51% likelihood that their claim is true.
+In a civil trial, all the opposing party needs to win is evidence representing a 51% likelihood that their claim is true and they suffered injuries.
 That’s a much easier standard to meet than the “beyond a reasonable doubt” standard in criminal prosecutions.
 It is better if you have a police officer available to serve as a neutral third-party witness.

 When Should I Hire a Lawyer for a Minor Car Accident in Indiana?